 My audio reading at the moment is: Booked Solid (Michael Port) and Tamed.

 Then I make a Task List of everything I need to do that day, but not too many.

 3. Prioritise that List

 Then I look at the tasks and find the most important to move my business or life forward.
 I put the two most important things an call it A.

 (This I learned from Eat That Frog, also by Brian Tracy).

 4. Work on the First Thing, First

-Using Tracy’s productivity methods, I then tackle the first, most important thing on the list, that will move me forward.
-I try not to go to Facebook or LinkedIn until this is done.
+Using Tracy’s productivity methods, I would tackle the first, most important thing on the list, that will move me forward.
+I do not to go to Facebook or Google search until this is done.

 I take a break and then tackle the next A task.

 Then I look at the B tasks and in the late afternoon, I find out how my VA is going with the ‘C’ tasks.
 (Things like developing the website better, doing SEO work, and creating lists of potentials).